alejandrodp/CEXI/README.md

 # CEX
-A language based on C with IDE included, codename C!
+A language based on C (BALCON or CEX [ C! ] ) with IDE included, codename CEXI